langdoc/elan-fst/README.md

 ### Version used for Pite Saami

 The version of the pythong script named `add_pos2elan_p3-sje-psdp.py` differs from the other versions by **not** overwriting extant annotations in lemma/pos/morph tiers.
 The idea is that ambiguities that have been removed manually do not get re-insterted again if an .eaf is processed using this script.
 However, if extant annotations are incorrect, these incorrect analyses survive.
-This version is used in the Pite Saami Documentation Project; variations to the original script by Iris Perkmann.
+This version is used in the [http://saami.uni-freiburg.de/psdp/syntax/](Pite Saami Syntax Project) (progeny of the [http://saami.uni-freiburg.de/psdp/](Pite Saami Documentation Project)); variations to the original script by Iris Perkmann.

 ## Authors